-- Obtain bid price provided by a recognised quotation platform, for example Bloomberg, and apply price to estimate fair value; or - Obtain bid price provided by a recognised pricing source (which uses Jamaica Market Supplied indicative bids) and apply price to estimate fair value; or - Where the security pays a variable rate of interest, a market-determined yield is used to estimate the fair value of the security, to the next repricing date. - Where the security pays a variable rate of interest, coupled with the lack of any material change in the credit quality of the issuer, the par value is used as an approximation of fair value; or - To price the security, an estimate of the initial credit spread above the yield of the comparable Government of Jamaica security (risk-free interest rate for Jamaica dollar securities) that the corporate bond is issued at is determined.
+- Where the security pays a variable rate of interest, coupled with the lack of any material change in the credit quality of the issuer, the par value is used as an approximation of fair value; or - To price the security, an estimate of the initial credit spread above the yield of the comparable Government of Jamaica security (risk-free interest rate for Jamaica dollar securities) that the corporate bond is issued at is determined.
 This credit spread is then added to the applicable risk-free interest rate as at the reporting date to determine the requisite yield to be used to estimate the fair value of the security; or - Where the security was issued within 1-2 months of the reporting date, the issue price (i.e. par) is used as an approximation of fair value; or - Where the security has a short-term maturity profile, coupled with the lack of any material change in the credit quality of the issuer in the three (3) months prior to the reporting date, the par value is used as an approximation of fair value.

-13. Significant accounting policies
+13. Material accounting policies